hostspacer/MySQLiDatabase/README.md

 #### 1. Create a Database Connection

-Before using any methods, you need to include the ---dbconnect.php--- file by passing the required database connection credentials (host, user, password, and database name).
+Before using any methods, you need to include the ``` dbconnect.php ``` file by passing the required database connection credentials (host, user, password, and database name).

 ```php
 // Include the MyDatabase class